KonstantinaStrantzali/QuizNight-Game/README.md

 ### 3 Structure Plane

-After doing some research and visiting other quiz game websites, some new user needs were identified and some new features were chosen to apply.
-At this point the users should be able to:
+After some research and visits to other quiz game sites, some new user needs were identified and some new features were selected for the application.
+At this point users should be able to:

 - See all the questions, the correct answers and the choices they made at the end of the game.
 - Mute and unmute the sound effects.